rupertford/melody/docs/installation.rst

 Local pip install
 -----------------

-Relies on you not moving or modifying the downloaded source code.
+This installation relies on you not moving or modifying the downloaded source code.
-Editable pip install.
 In the top level directory type:
 ::

    $ cd <melody_dir>